Skip to main content Skip to secondary navigation

 How to Respond When You’re Concerned About a Student’s Well-Being

 Say what you've noticed, and avoid making any judgments or assumptions.
-Sometimes you won’t see any overt signs of distress, and yet you’ll still be aware of many things happening in the world that are causing distress in students’ lives.
+Sometimes you won't see any overt signs of distress and yet you'll still be aware of many things happening in the world that are causing distress in students' lives.

 Build trust.
 Ask what they need.
-The kind of support a student needs will change based on the context, and the only way to know what kind of support they need is to ask.
+The kind or support a student needs will change based on the context, and the only way to know what kind of support they need is to ask.

-Be there to listen.
 Listen patiently as you try to understand where they're coming from, and take time to affirm their emotional experience.
 Your full presence in itself can be healing.

-Your role is to be a warm, supportive presence for this student who is struggling.
-You’re not there to fix anything or give unsolicited advice.
 Acknowledge difficult emotions, and instill hope that, with help, things can get better.

 Safety first.
 Do not hesitate to call Public Safety (911) for help.
 Your safety, and that of our students and community, is our top priority.